KrzysztofBalejko/bookmark_manager/README.md

 So that I can save a website
 I would like to add the site's address and title to bookmark manager`

+`As a user
+So I can remove my bookmark from Bookmark Manager
+I want to delete a bookmark`

 **Drafting initial domain model based on first user story**